Data Visualization: Definition, Benefits, and Examples

 Benefits of data visualization

 Data visualization can be used in many contexts in nearly every field, like public policy, finance, marketing, retail, education, sports, history, and more.
-Here are the benefits of data visualization:
+The benefits of data visualization include:

 • Storytelling: People are drawn to colors and patterns in clothing, arts and culture, architecture, and more.
 Data is no different—colors and patterns allow us to visualize the story within the data.